United States military beret flash: 2000–present

 In 2000, the Chief of Staff of the Army, General Eric Shinseki, decided to make the black beret the standard headgear of the Army.
-This was codified in regulations in 2001 and was amended in 2011 making the black beret optional headgear with certain uniforms.
-General Shinseki also decided that a new Department of the Army Beret Flash be worn on the black beret.
-According to The Institute of Heraldry, the Department of the Army Beret Flash is designed to resemble the flag of the Commander-in-Chief of the Continental Army—known as a general officer's or flag officer's standard—at the time of its victory at Yorktown in 1781; a light–blue flag with thirteen white six-point stars representing the Thirteen Colonies.
-According to Department of the Army Pamphlet 670–1, the Department of the Army Beret Flash is to be worn by all units "unless authorization for another flash was granted before implementing the black beret as a standard Army headgear".
+This was codified in regulations in 2001 but was amended in 2011 making the Army black beret optional headgear with certain uniforms.
+Due to this change, the 75th Ranger Regiment was authorized to switch from black to tan berets in 2001, given the black beret was no longer a distinctive uniform item for the Rangers.
+General Shinseki also decided that a new Department of the Army Beret Flash be worn on the Army black beret.
+According to TIOH, the Department of the Army Beret Flash is designed to resemble the flag of the Commander-in-Chief of the Continental Army, General George Washington, that was flown at the siege of Yorktown during the American Revolutionary War.
+According to Department of the Army Pamphlet 670–1, the Department of the Army Beret Flash is to be worn by all units "unless authorization for another flash was granted before implementing the Army black beret as a standard Army headgear."

-Army units can request an organizational beret flash for their formation from The Institute of Heraldry given it is not for wear on the black beret.
-A good example of this is The Institute of Heraldry's 2018 authorization of organizational beret flashes for the Security Force Assistance Command and its brigades for wear on their brown beret.
+Army units can request an organizational beret flash for their unit from TIOH given it is not for wear on the Army black beret.
+A good example of this is TIOH's 2018 authorization of organizational beret flashes for the Security Force Assistance Command and its brigades (SFABs) for wear on their brown beret.

+In 2024, soldiers with the 101st Airborne Division began wearing their unit's historical organizational beret flashes from the 1970s, as well as new beret flashes patterned after their battalion's airborne background trimming, on the Army black beret.
+Although no authorization for wear of new organizational beret flashes on Army black berets by air assault units has been identified, soldiers from the 101st have been observed wearing these beret flashes in full view of senior leaders, including the President of the United States.

-In the 21st century, unlike the Department of the Army Beret Flash, Army organizational beret flashes often signify a specific formation of a specialized unit, such as an active airborne, ranger, special forces, or combat advisor unit.
-However, there is a unique generic Special Forces Beret Flash worn by special forces paratroopers on their rifle–green beret when assigned to a unit not authorized an organizational beret flash; this is due to the rifle–green beret representing a paratrooper's special forces qualification—in addition to the Special Forces Tab—rather than a special forces unit as it once did in the 60s, 70s, and early 80s.
+In the 21st century, Army organizational beret flashes signify a specific formation of a specialized unit, such as an airborne, air assault, ranger, special forces, or combat advisor unit with some historical airborne units still authorized to wear their unit's beret flash.
+However, there is a generic Special Forces Beret Flash worn on the rifle–green beret when a special forces paratrooper is assigned to a special forces position in a unit not authorized an organizational beret flash.
+This beret flash is often worn by special forces qualified paratroopers regardless of their status or position due to the rifle-green beret informally representing a soldier's special forces qualification rather than a special forces unit as it did in the 60s, 70s, and 80s.